-Encourage all participants to take on different roles from time to time: for example asking the most active participants to take a back seat in a synchronous session, taking notes or developing a mindmap of the discussion.
+- Encourage all participants to take on different roles from time to time: for example asking the most active participants to take a back seat in a synchronous session, taking notes or developing a mindmap of the discussion.

 - Let silent learners be responsible for summarising and reflecting on the week’s course activities.
 This role should be circulated around all learners but the silent learners can be role models for the others to learn from.

-All learners should write some kind of reflective learning journal (eg blog) where they focus on their own learning process and practice reflection and silent learning skills.
+- All learners should write some kind of reflective learning journal (eg blog) where they focus on their own learning process and practice reflection and silent learning skills.

 - Use more formative assessment and develop peer review.
 Provide guidelines to help learners to give constructive feedback to each other.